Program Vision & Overview

 Application Process for Undergrad Student Participant Candidates (i.e. Non-Student Leaders)

-This process begins in March, typically right after spring break, with campus-wide publicity and a series of information sessions facilitated by Arrupe Program Coordinators and Student Leaders.
-Applications for Participants are due via an on-line process typically in late March and, after a review process by each program’s selection committee, comprised of that program’s Student Leaders, Arrupe Mentors, and other mentors, interviews are conducted in early to mid April by members of this committee.
-Each Arrupe "Small Community" is selected by late April, and Arrupe Students immediately launch their collective effort to raise funds , beginning with the “Solidarity Letter Campaign.”
+The Participant Selection begins in March, typically right after spring break, with campus-wide publicity and a series of information sessions facilitated by Arrupe Program Coordinators and Student Leaders.
+Applications for Participants Applicants are due via an on-line process typically in late March and, after a review process by each program’s selection committee, comprised of that program’s Student Leaders, Mentors, and other mentors, interviews are conducted in early to mid April by members of this committee.
+Each Arrupe "Small Community" is selected by late April, and Arrupe undergrad Students immediately launch their collective effort to raise funds , beginning with the “Solidarity Letter Campaign.”
 Each Arrupe Student continues to raise funds throughout the summer, and begins to prepare for their Arrupe experience by learning about the country which they will visit the following January.

 Beginning in September

-Each Arrupe "Small Community" of 14 to 16 people, including the 2 Student Leaders and 2 Arrupe Mentors (BC-affiliated faculty members, administrators and/or graduate students who accompany Arrupe Students throughout the entire experience) meet for a full-weekend Pre-Trip Retreat and then continue to meet weekly, typically for two hours, as well as for periodic presentations on relevant topics and other activities.
+Each Arrupe "Small Community" of 14 to 16 people, including the 2 Student Leaders and 2 Mentors (BC-affiliated faculty members, administrators and/or graduate students who accompany Arrupe Students throughout the entire experience) meet for a full-weekend Pre-Trip Retreat and then continue to meet weekly, typically for two hours, as well as for periodic presentations on relevant topics and other activities.
 Throughout the trip preparation process Student Leaders lead their particular Small Community in the process of building an intentional community of trust and inquiry.
 Since Boston College’s Campus Ministry sponsors these faith-based international immersion experiences, prayer, reflection, and conversation – influenced by BC's Jesuit Catholic tradition – are vital components of each program, of the retreats and weekly meetings.
-During the preparation process and the trip, the Student Leaders and Arrupe Mentors lead their respective small communities in reflecting on and sharing about each other’s life experience and the insights gained from this experience, while in conversation with a variety of wisdom sources, including Catholic social teaching and Ignatian Spirituality.
+During the preparation process and the trip, Participants are invited to reflect on and share about their life experience and the insights they've gained from this experience, while in conversation with a variety of wisdom sources, including Catholic social teaching and Ignatian Spirituality.

 After the trips happen and everyone returns to campus: